ngcp-project/ngcp-project.github.io/src/content/docs/gcs/installation.md

   - Start the PostGreSQL and RabbitMQ containers only
   - Run the map server using `bun tauri`
 - There is a difference between running the osm:setup script vs the docker-compose up osm-setup.
 In the underlying code for osm:setup, it is docker-compose run while docker-compose up runs all containers.
 This is why it is important to run the setup script and not the docker-compose command.

+## Rust Debugging Notes
+- For Windows users, if you encounter issues with Rust during the Tauri build process, ensure that you have the "Desktop development with C++" workload installed via the [Visual Studio Build Tools installer](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+This is necessary for compiling native dependencies.

+## Docker Debugging Notes
+- If `docker-compose` is not working, remove the hyphen and try `docker compose` instead.